 7. Present the Character

 Another significant element that requires great focus and attention is the first appearance of any character.
-You can never decide at once that how you want to plot the entrance scene.
+You can never decide how you want to plot the entrance scene at once.
 You can think and plan different ways through which you intend to introduce the character.
 The costume for that every scene must be according to the personality traits you have mentioned in the screenplay.

 So, while you write the screenplay, keep in mind that the action lines and the camera directions clearly tell you about the scene and how the character will make their appearance.